traindocai/Smart-PDF-Bleaching-Fix-Yellowing-Stains-and-Scan-Shadows-with-Python/README.md

 * Python Execution: Learning how to trigger the Python interpreter using the Play button in a cloud environment.
 * Strings & Data Types: Understanding how computers handle human language (Text vs. Strings) using quotes.
-* Variables & Assignment: Using the = operator to store data in "containers" for later use.
+* Variable, Objects & Assignment: Using the = operator to store data in "containers" for later use.
 * The Print Function: Invoking your first Python function, print(), to output data from the computer's memory to your screen.
 * Cell Management: Learning how to expand your notebook by adding and running new code blocks.